SymfonyCasts/symfony7/sfcasts/outline.md

 - Run `debug:autowiring cache` to see if we already have any cache related services - we do!
 - Cache pool is just a unique namespace for cache items
-- Typehint with `CacheItemPoolInterface` to get the cache service
+- Typehint with `CacheInterface` to get the cache service
-- Cache the API response for a minute
+- Cache the API response for 1 minute
 - Refresh the page - notice no HTTP client request, but there's a cache icon
-- Show the Cache panel in the profiler
+- Show the Cache panel in the WDT
+- We didn't create a custom pool for it, so default `app` is used, but you can create custom ones
+- Maybe even show `var/cache/dev/pools/`

 ## Bundle / service config

+- You can control services via configuration
+- Create a custom cache pool in the cache.yaml config
+- Run `debug:autowiring cache` again to see a new service
+- Change to `CacheInterface $issLocationPool`
+- Update the page and see WDT
+- Clear the cache with `cache:pool:clear iss_location_pool`
+- Refresh the page again
+- We're controlling how services are instantiated
+- Call `debug:config framework cache` - this will show you the current config
+- In order to see the full config - call `config:dump framework cache`
+- Let's set `default_lifetime: 60` for our pool in the config
+- Now drop the `expiresAfter(60)` call

+## Autowiring

+debug:container
+how autowiring works